 See the Pitzer Programming Environment page for details.

-Refer to the documentation for our batch environment to understand how to use PBS on OSC hardware.
+Refer to this Slurm migration page to understand how to use Slurm on the Pitzer cluster.
 Some specifics you will need to know to create well-formed batch scripts:

 Using OSC Resources

-For more information about how to use OSC resources, please see our guide on batch processing at OSC.
+For more information about how to use OSC resources, please see our guide on batch processing at OSC and Slurm migration.
 For specific information about modules and file storage, please see the Batch Execution Environment page.